almeyras/IP-over-LoRa/README.md

 # IP over LoRa

-Collection of scripts aimed for configuring EBYTE E22 / E32 UART LoRa MCU modules along with Raspbian for serial transmission using LoRa modulation.
+Collection of scripts aimed for configuring EBYTE E22 / E32 UART LoRa modules along with Raspbian for serial transmission using LoRa modulation.
+EBYTE modules are kind of different from typical modules: they use serial UART protocol instead of the SPI protocol of barebone LoRa modules.
+They include an MCU on top of the barebone LoRa radio for making UART conversion possible and managing config and Tx/Rx buffers.

-The pinout used for EBYTE E22 / E32 modules is:
+The pinout used for connecting the EBYTE modules to the Raspi is:

 EBYTE | Raspberry
 - Vcc |  5V